CENUSA: Russia and the geopolitical costs of war – the "frozen conflicts" in Moldova and Azerbaijan

 In the context of the refusal of the Azerbaijani side to fully restore the connection between Armenia and the Armenian population of Nagorno-Karabakh, the Russian peacekeepers do not appear to be involved in the forced unblocking of the Lachin corridor.
 In a wait-and-see position and under Armenian public pressure, Russia avoids making moves that favour either side and are detrimental to its balancing act.
 In Russia's calculations, the need to keep its blue helmets in the region after the expiration of the mandate in 2025 prevails.
 Ensuring an effective peacekeeping mission does not exactly correspond to this Russian objective.

 The fragile balance around the region and, respectively, the state of the Russian peacekeepers depends on the actions of the Azerbaijani side, whose stated strategic goal is to seize control of Nagorno-Karabakh.
 Baku insists that Armenia would use Lachin to supply weapons to Nagorno-Karabakh, which violates the trilateral agreements negotiated with Russia in 2020-2021.
 Under this pretext, the Azerbaijani authorities demand the installation of a customs checkpoint on the border with Armenia, at the entrance to the Lachin corridor (Interfax, March 2023).
 Without this corridor, the breakaway region cannot survive, and Azerbaijan taking control of this critical infrastructure would increase Armenia's reliance on Russian peacekeepers.
-One way for Yerevan to increase its playing field against Moscow and Baku would be for the EU to establish a border assistance mission at the entrance to Lachin, similar to the EUBAM Mission in the Transnistria segment.
-Such a Mission would help manage the flows between Armenia and the population in the separatist region, with the participation of the Armenian and Azeri parties, without Russian mediation.
+One way for Yerevan to expand its playing field against Moscow and Baku would be for the EU to establish a border assistance mission at the entrance to Lachin, similar to the EUBAM Mission in the Transnistria segment.
+Such a mission would help manage the flows between Armenia and the population in the separatist region, with the participation of the Armenian and Azeri parties, without Russian mediation.

 Russian scenarios for the Transnistrian region

 Concerns about the destabilisation of the breakaway region of Moldova (Transnistria) have returned to public attention after Russia circulated unsubstantiated accusations that the Ukrainian authorities were planning a military attack.
-Deputy Prime Minister for Reintegration of Moldova Oleg Serebrean rejected any scenario in which Chisinau and Kyiv would coordinate a military intervention in Transnistria.
-At the same time, the Moldovan authorities recognize the legitimacy of the Ukrainian decision to strengthen its military presence along the Transnistrian segment to protect itself from Russian threats.
+Deputy Prime Minister for Reintegration of Moldova Oleg Serebrean rejected any scenario in which Chisinau and Kyiv would co-ordinate a military intervention in Transnistria.
+At the same time, the Moldovan authorities recognise the legitimacy of the Ukrainian decision to strengthen its military presence along the Transnistrian segment to protect itself from Russian threats.

-The risks related to Russia's ability to weaponize the Transnistrian region, with or without the separatist regime's knowledge, for tactical objectives in the war in Ukraine or to increase instability in Moldova are real.
+The risks related to Russia's ability to arm the Transnistrian region, with or without the separatist regime's knowledge, for tactical objectives in the war in Ukraine or to increase instability in Moldova are real.
 In the spring of 2022, Russian security services were suspected of orchestrating a series of low-impact explosions on critical infrastructure in Transnistria (Riddle, May 2022).
 The separatist administration in Tiraspol claims that it will not abandon neutrality in the face of the situation in Ukraine.
 At the same time, the region's political and economic elites follow Moscow's instructions, giving them leverage in negotiations with the constitutional authorities in Chisinau.
 For this reason, although it may increase tensions on the border with Ukraine, the administration in Tiraspol wants to carry out military exercises together with the Russian peacekeepers, in the months of March-May.

 The evolution of the situation around the Transnistrian region can be examined through the lens of three main scenarios.
 The most positive scenario is the "preservation of the status quo" (scenario 1), which assumes that the Transnistrian region remains neutral in order to keep existing channels open for foreign trade.
 Russia has its status in the region intact, and Ukraine and Moldova continue to monitor the situation in Transnistria to prevent escalations.
 The second major scenario that must be taken into account is the case in which Russia uses the material and human resources of the Transnistrian region to carry out non-military provocations on the territory of Moldova.
 This scenario is useful for Russia only if it decides to support subversive actions against the Moldovan constitutional authorities.
 If the protests by the populist opposition with Russian connections get out of control and seek to change the constitutional order, Russian implementers of subversive operators, based in Transnistria, will most likely be called in.
 The third scenario refers to the great challenges facing the Russian military forces located in the region.
 The target of the provocations would be Ukraine, but the main costs of such a decision by Moscow will be borne by the Transnistrian region and Moldova.
 This would include the destruction of critical infrastructure in Transnistria, with implications for the safety of the military depot at Cobasna, and a refugee crisis in Moldova.
 For now, the prevailing scenario foresees the preservation of the current situation, but, in case of radical changes in the situation in Ukraine and Moldova, it will be necessary to draw attention to the other two (see Table below).